History of the Jews in South Africa: Union of South Africa

+During this era the South African Jewish politician Morris Alexander would be a notable community figure.
+In 1906 he helped pass a law that had Yiddish reclassified as a European language as opposed to a Semitic one.
+This prevented Yiddish speaking Jewish immigrants from being stopped on racial ground, which has been a frequent occurrence.

-Although South Africans Jews were granted equal rights after the Second Boer War, they again became subject of persecution in the days leading up to the Second World War.
-In 1930, the Quota Act, passed by the South African government, was intended to curtail the emigration of Jews into South Africa.
+Although South African Jews were granted equal rights after the Second Boer War, they again became subject of persecution in the days leading up to the Second World War.
+In 1930, the Quota Act, passed by the South African government, was intended to curtail the immigration of Jews into South Africa.
 The vast majority of Jews immigrating to South Africa during this period came from Lithuania.
 The census of 1936 recorded a total of 17,684 Yiddish speakers in the Union of South Africa with 11,528 of them living in the Transvaal.
 The 1937 Aliens Act, motivated by a sharp increase the previous year in the number of German Jewish refugees coming to South Africa, brought such migration to almost a complete halt.
 Some Jews were able to enter the country, but many were unable to do so.
 A total of approximately six-and-a-half thousand Jews came to South Africa from Germany between the years 1933 and 1939.
 During this period, many Afrikaners sympathised with Nazi Germany due to their anti-British sentiment, and organisations such as Louis Weichardt's "Grayshirts" and the pro-Nazi Ossewabrandwag were openly antisemitic.
 In the South African Parliament, the opposition National Party argued that the Aliens Act was too lenient and advocated a complete ban on Jewish immigration, a halt in the naturalisation of Jewish permanent residents of South Africa and the banning of Jews from certain professions.

-After the war, the situation began to improve, and a large number of South African Jews, generally a fairly Zionist community emigrated to the State of Israel.
+After the war, the situation began to improve, and a large number of South African Jews emigrated to Israel.
 South African Jews in Israel number around 20,000 in the 21st century.
 During this time, there were also two waves of Jewish immigration to Africa from the island of Rhodes, first in the 1900s and then after 1960.

 In this period, Jewish activism in South Africa also included attempts to secure the position of Jews overseas.
 In 1933, following the rise of the Nazi Party in Germany, a correspondent for the South African Medical Journal reported on the systematic oppression of Jewish medical professionals in Germany.
 These actions included denial of graduations for Jewish medical students, employment bans, forced resignations, raids on a Jewish medical association, and violent attacks on individual doctors.
 The report concluded that the actions of the Nazi regime likely had the tacit support of the German medical establishment and ended with the request that South African doctors protest the actions.